newleaders/thincloud-authentication/README.md

 * `after_verification_path` is used after the user verifies their email.
 * `after_password_update_path` is used after the user updates their password.

+### Working with Identities

+Thincloud Authentication provides a few service objects to assist with creating and updating Identities:

+* `CreateInvitationForUser.call(user, name: "Test Name", email: "test@test.com")` is used to create a new Identity for a user and send an email with an invitation URL which allows the user to choose a password.
+* `UpdateIdentityPassword.call(identity, password: "s3kr1tz!", password_confirmation: "s3kr1tz!")` is used to update the password for an existing Identity.

+Both of the methods above will return `true` or `false`.

 ## TODO

 * Add multiple, configurable strategy options